-Each time you push updated code to your GitHub repository for CW4, our automatic grading server will pull a copy of your code, run our automated tests on your code, and place a grade report in a file report .md in your GitHub repository.
+Each time you push updated code to your GitHub repository for CW4, our automatic grading server will pull a copy of your code, run our automated tests on your code, and place a grade report in a file grade_report.md in your GitHub repository.
 Your mark on CW4 will be that produced by the automated tests run by our automatic grading server on the latest commit (update) you make to your GitHub repository before the CW4 deadline.
 More on these tests below.

-Please note that your code's behavior on the automated tests when run on the 0019 grading server will determine your mark on CW4.2 If you choose to develop in a different environment, you must ensure that your code passes the automated tests on our automatic grading server.
-(We push grade reports to your GitHub repo each time you update your code to make it easy for you to check this.)
-The CS 0019 staff cannot "support" development environments other than the 0019 Linux VM; we cannot diagnose problems you encounter should your code pass the tests in some other environment, but fail them in the 0019 Linux VM.
+Please note that your code's behavior on the automated tests when run on the 0019 grading server will determine your mark on CW4.3 The CS 0019 staff cannot "support" development environments other than the 0019 Docker Linux container and the ssh-accessible 0019 Linux machines; we cannot diagnose problems you encounter should your code pass the tests in some other environment, but fail them in the official 0019 Linux environment.